itsAkib/component-2/README.md

-# Responsive Navigation Menu in React JS
+# Responsive Navigation Menu with Mini-Toast in React JS

 This repository contains code for responsive navbar in react with react-router functoinalities.